dwyl/image-classifier/README.md

   We are using a module constant `@image_width 640` on top of the file, so add that to the top of the file.
-  This function is relevant because we preferably want to deal with images that are in the same resolution of the dataset the model was trained in.
+  This function is relevant because we preferably want to deal with images that are in the same resolution as the dataset the model was trained in.
 - we are creating **two async tasks** that retrieve the binary of the image and pass it on to a `predict_example_image/1` function (we will create this function next).